MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/test-and-experience/quest-deployment.md

 # Deploy an MRTK3 project to a Quest device

 This page describes how to deploy your Unity Project with MRTK onto a Quest device.
-To add MRTK to your project, please refer to the [setup page](../setup.md).
+To add MRTK to your project, please refer to the [Setting up a new project](../getting-started/setting-up/setup-new-project.md) guide.

 > [!NOTE]
 > We **strongly recommend** using [Holographic remoting](/windows/mixed-reality/develop/unity/preview-and-debug-your-app) for rapid iteration and testing on HoloLens 2, which allows for instant testing on the device without the need for compile + deploy.
 You can also play in Unity directly with the PC's current OpenXR runtime, including [Windows Mixed Reality](https://www.microsoft.com/p/openxr-tools-for-windows-mixed-reality/9n5cvvl23qbt), [SteamVR on OpenXR](https://www.steamvr.com/), or even [Quest Link](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/).
 See our complete list [here](../debugging-and-testing.md).